davejlhale/ieh/README.md

-to use, download and install ahk https://www.autohotkey.com/ then download this project https://github.com/davejlhale/ieh.git start "ieh assist.ahk" by double click the file icon should work out the box and starts as soon as you click your game window
+to use, download and install ahk https://www.autohotkey.com/ download and extract this project  https://github.com/davejlhale/ieh.git start "ieh assist.ahk" by double clicking the file icon should work out the box

-currently
+Currently
+(@ can run in background * currently needs focus)
+	@ one time equip of equipment set (4 configurable)
+	@ auto bestiary loot
+	@ auto click upgrades
+	@ auto weave angel buffs in global slot 1

-one time equip of configuarable equipment set (4 via file config) auto farm any one the first 4 challanges extra exp only farm of king auto bestiary loot auto click upgrades auto weave angel buffs in global slot 1 auto watch sc bank and buy reputation when full (can configure to buy your coice via 1 word change in file) simple chilli script - runs to location repeatedly - best with favourite zone or dungeon run
+	* auto farm any one the first 4 challanges
+	* extra exp only farm of king
+	* auto watch sc bank and buy reputation when full (can configure to buy your choice via 1 word change in file)

-basic example script included to make your own

-keys as shown in menu
+	* simple chilli script - runs to location repeatedly - best with favourite zone or dungeon run

+Keys + Menu / Icon Driven

 	Alt + p  = pause
-Alt + e = equip selected equipment set left click mouse /menu on icons to turn on off. right click+hold then drag to move icons hold right button down + left mouse click to pause running scripts.
+	Alt + e = equip selected equipment set left click mouse on icons to turn on off. hold right mouse and drag to move icons hold right button down + left mouse click to pause running scripts.

+Dev Tools
-problems with click location check in the dev tools menu for 'showgamewindow' to make sure its found your game use findgamewindow if you resize/move the game window
+	use showgamewindow to make sure its found your game use findgamewindow if you resize/move the game window

-set-click-points is used to map where it clicks - offset.txt file contains relative positions. should be no need to use this option

-screen-info for x,p color in writting pixel checks (later)